bkyoung/code-reviewer/README.md

 # Code Reviewer (cr)

 AI-powered code review tool that uses multiple LLM providers to analyze Git branches and generate detailed review feedback.
+Operates as a **first-class GitHub reviewer** with inline annotations and configurable blocking behavior, or as a **local CLI tool** for standalone reviews.

 ## ⚠️ Security Warning